Skip to content

 add_store

-Adds a result store to the plan to record the progress of a step.
+Adds a result store to the optimizer or ensemble evaluator to record the progress of a step.
 The resulting EverestStore object stores results emitted by optimizers and evaluators that it is monitoring.
-It accepts the following arguments:

-The tracker object returned by add_store supports the following properties to inspect the results that it stores:
+The store object returned by add_store supports the following properties to inspect the results that it stores:

 • results: The list of results that is stored.